peteroupc/MailLib/api/com.upokecenter.mail.Message.md

          String value)`<br>
  Sets the value of this message's header field.
 * `Message SetHtmlBody​(String str)`<br>
- Sets the body of this message to the specified string in HTML format.
+ Sets the body of this message to the specified string in Hypertext Markup Language (HTML) format.
 * `void setSubject​(String value)`<br>
 * `Message SetTextAndHtml​(String text,
               String html)`<br>
- Sets the body of this message to a multipart body with plain text and HTML versions of the same message.
+ Sets the body of this message to a multipart body with plain text and Hypertext Markup Language (HTML) versions of the same message.
+* `Message SetTextAndMarkdown​(String text,
+                  String markdown)`<br>
+ Sets the body of this message to a multipart body with plain text, Markdown, and Hypertext Markup Language (HTML) versions of the same message.
 * `Message SetTextBody​(String str)`<br>
  Sets the body of this message to the specified plain text string.
 * `String ToMailtoUri()`<br>